The Stanley Conjecture Revisited: Preliminaries

-In the closing section of \cite{Stanley:1989}, Stanley contemplates whether an expression of the type of Conjecture \eqref{conj:strongstanley} may also hold for cases where $c_{\mu\nu}^\lambda \geq 1$, where one might instead sum over $c_{\mu\nu}^\lambda \in \BZ$ terms of the form given therein.
-However, a counter example was presented that halted this idea (see Example \ref{example:hanlonfull}).
-In this paper we pursue that train of thought, and we will build evidence for the following straightforward generalization.
+However, a counter example was presented that halted this idea (see example \ref{example:hanlonpositivity}).
+In this paper we pursue this train of thought, and we will build evidence for the following straightforward generalization to $c_{\mu\nu}^\lambda \geq 1$.